byterubpay/byterub-site/_posts/2018-04-30-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-04-30.md

 **\<sarang>** crypto = ca$hmoney
 **\<madLyfe>** https://i.imgur.com/J2Vyl27.png
 **\<midipoet>** pretty much sarang
-**\<suraeNoether>** So, from sarang's research we've been looking at refund addresses. from mine, I'm struggling with signing oracles, key images, and discrete logarithms in our unforgeability proofs of multisig (ahem). from educational outreach, we have several folks from the monero research lab and the monero community participating.
+**\<suraeNoether>** So, from sarang's research we've been looking at refund addresses. from mine, I'm struggling with signing oracles, key images, and discrete logarithms in our unforgeability proofs of multisig (ahem). from educational outreach, we have several folks from the byterub research lab and the byterub community participating.
 We even got dinner with Zooko to get ideas on including more independent folks, and I'm
 **\<suraeNoether>** reaching out to two possible additional board members later today
 **\<hyc>** ... silly politics is based on technological assessment tho
 **\<madLyfe>** wrong channel. sorry.